International Music Council

 The International Music Council (IMC) was created in 1949 as UNESCO's advisory body on matters of music.
 The original request of the foundation of the IMC was under the Director of the UNESCO.
 It is based at UNESCO's headquarters in Paris, France, where it functions as an independent international non-governmental organization.
 Its primary aim is to facilitate the development and promotion of international music-making.

 The IMC currently consists of some 120 members, divided into four categories (National Music Councils, International Music Organisations, Regional Music Organisations, National and specialized organisations in the field of arts and culture).
 It is represented by regional councils in Europe, Africa, and the Americas.
 Their task is to develop and support programmes specifically tailored to the needs of the IMC members and partners in their region.

 History

 Foundation

 The International Music Council was founded by a musicologist Charles Seeger, the main purpose of the institute would be to bring countries around the world together to create peace and gathering through music.
 Charles Seeger wanted to do this with the support if diplomacy.
-Charles Seeger started a chain of ideas, which lead the diplomat Luis Hector Correa de Azevedo to influence the UNESCO.
+Charles Seeger started a chain of ideas, which lead the Brazilian diplomat Luis Heitor Correa de Azevedo to influence the UNESCO.
 This chain of ideas lead to the establishment of the organization.

 Four Experts

 In 1948, Jaime Torres Bodet collected four experts to establish the four main music organization of the time.
-The organizations are International Society for Contemporary Music, the International Musicological Society, the International Federation of Jeunesses Musciales and the International Folk Music Council.
+The organizations are International Society for Contemporary Music, the International Musicological Society, the International Federation of Jeunesses Musicales and the International Folk Music Council.